Transforming how scientists apply for licences in the UK - Live phase

-Overhauling a regulator’s digital operations boosted staff efficiency, and customer satisfaction from 47% to 78%
+Overhauling a regulator’s digital operations boosted staff efficiency, and took customer satisfaction from 47% to 78%.

 In 2018, we replaced a legacy IT system for a body who licenses scientific research in the UK.
 After making our service live we were engaged again to add additional features.

-Our original service allowed scientists to apply for licences online and the regulator to grant or refuse licences.
+Our original service allowed scientists to apply for licences online and the regulator to grant or refuse them.
 New features requested included:

 • digitising licence assessment processes